Arsenal - Science Center

 After the successful installation of the VSC-1 at the end of 2009, it soon became clear that the planning of another system was urgently required due to the extremely high capacity utilization.
 The decision was made in favour of a new cluster system, which was set up in the Arsenal.

 Object 214 was adapted accordingly and expanded on an ongoing basis.
 Not only the computer performance is impressive, but also the building and building services infrastructure is subject to enormous demands.
-An electricity capacity of approx. 1.8 MW (1.2 TU Vienna and 0.6 MW Uni Vienna) and a cooling capacity of approx. 800 kW in the first expansion stage - of course with corresponding reliability - must be provided.
+An electricity capacity of approx. 1.8 MW (1.2 TU Wien and 0.6 MW Uni Vienna) and a cooling capacity of approx. 800 kW in the first expansion stage - of course with corresponding reliability - must be provided.
 For comparison: the electricity requirement of approx. 6.5 million kWh corresponds to the average electricity consumption of approx. 1,500 Austrian households, compressed to only approx. 125m2.

 In addition to the computing power, the topic "Green IT" was a decisive factor in the choice of the device.
-Thanks to energy-saving processors and an efficient cooling system of approx. 18° C (other supercomputers require 6° C cold cooling water) at the TU Vienna site in the Science Center, the energy efficiency of the VSC-2 is about twice as high as that of the predecessor model.
+Thanks to energy-saving processors and an efficient cooling system of approx. 18° C (other supercomputers require 6° C cold cooling water) at the TU Wien site in the Science Center, the energy efficiency of the VSC-2 is about twice as high as that of the predecessor model.
 Furthermore, the work for the computer center of the University of Vienna (HPC) was completed.

 Construction for the next stage of the VSC 3+ mainframe computer (third stage) was started in June 2013 in the presence of the then Science Minister Karlheinz Töchterle and the project partners.